SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 ### 4. Create a simple data model and service definition

-:point_right: Create a new file called `data-model.cds` in the `db` folder of the recently created project, copy the following lines to the file and save it:
+:point_right: Create a new file called `data-model.cds` in the `db/` directory of the recently created project, copy the following lines to the file and save it:

 ```cds:
 namespace my.bookshop;